GeorgeWilkins/Active-Belt-Tensioner/README.md

   - This includes being permitted to make kits available (e.g. the laser cut parts, fittings, etc)
 - **Will you supply me with the laser-cut parts?**
   - No. I'm not equipped to run a laser cutting service
+- **How do I mount this to my aluminium profile rig?**
+  - This has been designed to clamp onto 2" tubing rigs using a pair of truss clamps, not aluminium profile
+  - If you want to do this, you'll need to come up with your own mounting solution
+  - If there is enough intereest I'll have a look at making the design support universal fitting
 - **Where are the files for the belt rollers?**
   - I considered adding them, but since they're so specific to my rig and chosen seat, they are almost certainly going to be useless to you
   - Whether these are actually needed or not will depend on your seat's design.
 You may be better off just sticking some nylon/acetal rods in the belt holes for the belts to run over